Semiparametric Identification and Fisher Information: Introduction

 An important observation for relating identification and information is that identification depends on both linear and nonlinear effects---see Sargan (1983) and Chen, Chernozhukov, Lee and Newey (2014)---while statistical information pertains only to linear effects.
 To establish a useful link between the two some structure is thus necessary.
 Moreover, I show that it is hard to give sufficient conditions for identification in nonlinear models allowing for plausibly high levels of irregularity (see Section \ref{Irreg}).
 These arguments motivate an initial focus on linear models, i.e. models with densities that are linear in a nonparametric parameter.
-I show that in these models a more complete and transparent analysis of semiparametric identification is possible, permitting both nonparametric unidentification and high degrees of irregularity.
-Specifically, I establish necessary and sufficient conditions for regular and irregular semiparametric identification and show that they are constructive for estimation.
+In these models a more complete and transparent analysis of semiparametric identification is possible, permitting both nonparametric unidentification and high degrees of irregularity.
+Specifically, I establish necessary and sufficient conditions for regular and irregular semiparametric identification.
 Because many important economic models are not linear but can be written as linear after reparametrization, or by fixing some parameters, the results obtained for linear models are widely applicable.

 The analysis of linear models already makes explicit that the separation of irregular identification from no identification is a rather delicate issue.
 The classical Fisher information is not useful when identification is not regular, because it cannot distinguish between irregular identification and no identification (it is zero in both cases).
 This paper introduces a new \textquotedblleft generalized Fisher information\textquotedblright\ that seems well-suited for irregular cases.
 If positive, it implies semiparametric irregular identification when the classical Fisher information is zero and other conditions hold.
 If zero, it implies impossibility results on rates of convergence for estimators, extending Chamberlain's (1986) impossibility result to slower rates of convergence than parametric.